atreyasha/sentiment-argument-mining/src/README.md

 **Note:** R-scripts were tested with R version `3.6.*`.

-**iii.** If you want to use or reference the best model in this repository (which is stored in a `git-lfs` entry), you would need to install `git-lfs` for your system.
+**iii.** If you want to use or reference the best argumentation classification model in this repository (which is stored in a `git-lfs` entry), you would need to install `git-lfs` for your system.

 If you already had `git-lfs` installed before cloning the repository, the best model data would be downloaded alongside the clone.